 And you’re not alone in feeling this way.
 Older adults reflect this sentiment on a societal level—according to the American Advisors Group (AAG), 92% of seniors would prefer to spend their later years in the comfort of their own homes.

-We understand, however, that the abundance of home care options in the United States is overwhelming.
+We understand, however, that the abundance of options for home care in the United States is overwhelming.
 That’s why we’re here to help you decode the nuances and variations in American home care so that you can make an informed decision about aging in the comfort of your home.

 This article will break down what each type of home care includes and help you determine which might be best for you or your loved one.
 Let’s get started!